-Some people talk about Shared Lives as being 'like fostering for adults'.
+Some people describe Shared Lives as being 'like fostering for adults'.

 Shared Lives is an opportunity for people who need support to become part of a family.